What is cervical screening?

 How will I get my results?

 You should always get your results letter in the post.
-If you don’t get a letter within the timeframe your GP surgery gave you, ring them.
+If you don’t get a letter within the timeframe your GP surgery gave you, you should contact your GP surgery.

 What do my results mean?